-Queen Elizabeth and Prince Philip’s love story has captivated the world for seven decades.
-Through thick and thin, the royal pair’s steadfast love for one another has inspired couples young and old.
-Let’s take a look back at the 73-year long love story of Queen Elizabeth and Prince Philip!
+Queen Elizabeth and Prince Philip’s love story captivated the world for seven decades.
+Through thick and thin, the royal pair’s steadfast love for one another inspired couples young and old.
+Let’s take a look back at the 73-year long love story of Queen Elizabeth and Prince Philip.

 1934 – 1946: A Secret Engagement

 Philip and Elizabeth first met in 1934 at the wedding of Philips’s cousin.
 It wasn’t until they met again in 1939 at the Royal Naval College in Dartmouth that 13-year old Elizabeth fell in love with 18-year old Philip.
 They exchanged letters while Philip served in the Royal Navy during the Second World War and the pair became secretly engaged in 1946.

 King George VI, Elizabeth’s father, did approve of their engagement but insisted that a formal engagement wouldn’t be made public until Elizabeth turned 21 the following year.
 The then-princess Elizabeth’s engagement ring was designed by Philip himself using a three-carat center diamond and 10 smaller stones selected from a tiara belonging to Philip’s mother, Princess Alice of Battenberg.

 Before wedding planning could begin, Philip resigned his titles as Prince of Greece and Denmark and adopted the monicker “Lieutenant Philip Mountbatten.”
 He also converted from Greek Orthodoxy to the Anglican Church.
 On November 19, 1947 – one day before Philip and Elizabeth’s wedding – King George bestowed Philip with the name “His Royal Highness the Duke of Edinburgh, Earl of Merioneth, and Baron Greenwich” (try saying that ten times fast).

 1947: The Wedding